 Denim, shoes and more…A great rundown on Life & Beauty Weekly on what, wallet wise, you should be investing in, or giving a Pass Go.
 I offer a tip or two, like the one on the wonders of fantastic undergarments.
 Read the piece here

-I offer some guidelines in First for Women on looking strategically excellent and authentic this summer.
-Dressing in your 20′s, 50′s and beyond?
-There are officially no rules anymore–only what which flatters your figure, individualism and dignity.
+I offer guidelines in First for Women on looking strategically excellent and authentic during summer.
+Dressing in your 20’s, 50’s and beyond?
+There are officially no rules anymore.
 Okay, so there are a few, but they’ve got little to do with the number of candles on your birthday cake.

 I offer some summer hosting tidbits in the upcoming issue of Greenwise Magazine.
 I love this grocery store, it’s part of larger chain Publix, and was pleased to talk about ways to imbue your summer party, no matter how casual, with elegant and thoughtful touches, like custom popsicles or bowls of fresh wildflowers throughout.